andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 # Classic DDD vs. Object-Oriented UI & Persistence

-**A practical comparison with Java & JSF examples, diagrams, and lessons learned from modern OOP, DDD, and the “UI of Objects” approach.**
+**A practical comparison with Java & JSF examples, diagrams, and lessons learned from (forgotten Art of) OOP, DDD, and the “UI of Objects” approach.**
 ---
 ## Introduction

 Classic Domain-Driven Design (DDD) has long separated domain logic, persistence, and UI into distinct layers.
-But modern object-oriented thinking—championed by Robert Bräutigam, Yegor Bugayenko, and Allen Holub—challenges this, proposing that objects should encapsulate not just data and business logic, but also know how to present and persist themselves.
+But object-oriented thinking by Yegor Bugayenko, Robert Bräutigam, Allen Holub —challenges and Others this, proposing that objects should encapsulate not just data and business logic, but also know how to present and persist themselves.

 However, this shift is not just about encapsulation—it addresses deeper architectural issues: